 1) Understand FEMA’s mission

-Main focus of small businesses working for or with FEMA is to help people before, during, and after disasters; hence, when a major emergency occurs, this federal entity connects you with the affected communities by coordinating efforts and collaborating with federal, state, local, and tribal agencies.
+The main focus of small businesses working for or with FEMA is to help people before, during, and after disasters; hence, when a major emergency occurs, this federal entity connects you with the affected communities by coordinating efforts and collaborating with federal, state, local, and tribal agencies.

 To see if you qualify for FEMA contracts, review the following list of goods and services that are useful for its purposes: